-Cyprus Investment Firms ("CIFs") that meet all of the below criteria are categorised as Class 3 Investment Firms while when they exceed any of the following specific size thresholds, they are categorised as Class 2 Investment Firms.
+Investment Firms categorized as Class 2 and Class 3 must comply with the provisions of the IFR/IFD prudential regulatory regime for investment firms introduced back in June 2021.
+CIFs that meet all of the below criteria are categorized as Class 3 Investment Firms, while when they exceed any of the following specific size thresholds, are categorized as Class 2 Investment Firms.